Speech and Language Pathology Assistant Certificate

 Speech and Language Pathology Assistant Studies Certificate

-Charter Oak State College has developed this online certificate to train students to work as Speech and Language Pathology Assistant (SLPA) in Connecticut schools.
-Students must be CT residents to enter this program and they must either have an associate degree or be enrolled in an associate degree program.
+Charter Oak State College has developed this online certificate to prepare graduates to work as Speech and Language Pathology Assistants (SLPA) in Connecticut schools.
+Students must be CT residents to enter this program and they must have an associate degree to enroll in the program.
 Students can also apply credits towards a bachelor’s degree.
 Courses are designed to assist students in mastering the skills required to address the speech and language needs of young children in early childhood and school settings.
-Students are required to complete field experience hours in each course and to complete a final 120- hour practicum experience.
+Students are required to complete field experience hours and to complete a final 100- hour practicum experience.
 Students enrolling in the program are expected to find their own sites for field experiences and practicum placements.
 Practicum locations must be approved prior to the start of the practicum experience.

-This Certificate is 24-credits.
-All courses for this Certificate must be taken at Charter Oak and a grade of C must be earned for the credit to be applied toward this certificate program.
+This Certificate is 24 credits.
+All courses for this Certificate must be taken at Charter Oak and a grade of C must be earned for the credit to be applied toward this degree.

 Certification/Licensure Information